On Weighted Orlicz-Sobolev inequalities: Introduction

-\end{rem} Next, we provide an Orlicz-Lorentz type space for $g$ so that \eqref{modulat phi} holds.
-It is known that, $\Phi\in\Delta_2$ if and only if there exists $\alpha>1$ such that
+Next, for a Young function $\Phi$ satisfying certain conditions, we use two different methods to provide {\it{Orlicz-Lorentz}} type admissible spaces for $g$ so that \eqref{modulat phi} holds.
+The first method uses the optimal embedding obtained by Cianchi \cite[Theorem 1.1]{Cianchi2004}.
+Whereas the second method is based on the{\it{ Muckenhoupt}} type condition for the one-dimensional weighted Hardy inequalities (see \cite[Theorem 5]{LQ}) involving the Young function.

-(see \cite[Theorem 4.1]{Krasn1961}), where $\varphi=\Phi^\prime$.
-We define $P_\Phi$ as For example, $P_{A_p}=p$.
-Now, we introduce a rearrangement-invariant Banach function space associated to $\Phi$.
+To describe the first method, we introduce a {\it{rearrangement-invariant Banach function space}} associated to $\Phi$.
 Let $\Omega\subset\mathbb{R}^N$ be an open set, and $\mathcal{M}(\Omega)$ be the set of all extended real-valued Lebesgue measurable functions that are finite a.e. in $\Omega$.
-For a Young function $\Phi$ satisfying $P_\Phi<N$ and $g\in \mathcal{M}(\Omega)$, we define where $g^{**}$ is the maximal function (see Definition \ref{maximal}) of the one-dimensional decreasing rearrangement $g^*$ of $g$, and introduce the following rearrangement-invariant Banach function space
+For a Young function $\Phi$ satisfying $p^+_\Phi<N$ and $g\in \mathcal{M}(\Omega)$, we define where $g^{**}$ is the maximal function (see Definition \ref{maximal}) of the one-dimensional decreasing rearrangement $g^*$ of $g$.
+Now, we consider the following function space: